netllama/musicleague/README.md

 FLASK_APP=musicleague   # Can be set to any string, but the default provided here normally makes sense.
 PG_USER=                # The postgres database user
-PG_PASSWD=              # The postgres database user's password SECRET_KEY=             # Prevents CSRF abuse for web forms.
+PG_PASSWD=              # The postgres database user's password DB_NAME=                # The name of the postgres database that you wish to use SECRET_KEY=             # Prevents CSRF abuse for web forms.
 Should be a random generated, alphanumeric string at least 60 characters in length.
 MAIL_SERVER=            # The hostname of your SMTP mail server.
 MAIL_PORT=              # Port number required to connect to the SMTP mail server.